jasny/iterator-stream/README.md

 All stream objects take a stream resource as first parameter of the constructor.

-To use it with a [PSR-7 streams](https://www.php-fig.org/psr/psr-7/#13-streams), you need to detach the underlying resource and pass it to constructor.
+To use it with [PSR-7 streams](https://www.php-fig.org/psr/psr-7/#13-streams), you need to detach the underlying resource and pass it to constructor.

 ```php